 Model-Based Reinforcement Learning How Agents Simulate Experience to Learn Faster

-Most reinforcement learning algorithms learn the hard way: try something, observe the outcome, update.
-Repeat a million times.
-Model-based RL takes a smarter route — build a compressed model of the world first, then simulate experience inside that model.
-The result: agents that can plan ahead, recover from sparse rewards, and learn from far fewer real interactions.
+Most reinforcement learning algorithms learn the hard way: try something, observe the outcome, update — and repeat a million times.
+Model-based RL takes a different route.
+The agent first builds a compressed model of the world, then simulates experience inside that model.
+Agents that can plan ahead this way recover from sparse rewards and learn from far fewer real interactions.

 Formally, an environment model approximates the dynamics: